What Does a Fractional CFO Do in the First 90 Days?

 What SME directors can expect from a fractional CFO in the first three months

-- What does a fractional CFO actually do?
+- What does a fractional CFO do?

 - What would they change in my business?